ikus060/minarca/doc/minarca-client.md

 <a href="https://www.ikus-soft.com/archive/minarca/minarca-client-latest.exe"><img alt="Minarca Client for Windows" src="https://img.shields.io/badge/download-Minarca-blue?&logo=windows&style=for-the-badge"></a>

 Then launch the execution of the installer and follow the instructions.

-### For Windows 7 and 8

-With an outdated Windows 7, you may need to upgrade your system to let Minarca Backup run properly without error.

-If you get the error message `The procedure entry point ucrtbase.terminate could not be located in the dynamic link library api-ms-win-crt-runtime-l1-1-0.dll` when trying to start Minarca Backup, try installing [Update for Universal C Runtime](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) for your system.

 ## Installation on MacOS